 Microfoam is made by introducing hot steam into milk at high pressure to order to aerate the milk and heat it up to expand the natural fats within the milk.
 The result of this heat and steam creates the very small bubbles that is microfoam.

 If you want a detailed explanation on how to make microfoam with a espresso machine, click the following link to read my how to steam milk guide.
-It is a very detailed step-by-step explanation on how to make microfoam.
-I guarantee after reading it you will be able to make better microfoam for coffee.
+It is a very detailed step-by-step explanation on how to make microfoam and steamed milk.
+I guarantee after reading it you will be able to make better microfoam for coffee and latte art.

 Is A Steam Wand Needed To Make Microfoam?